bolnel/nelsite1/content/articles/top-cybersecurity-providers-recertification-cost.md

 **Maintenance fee**.
 Once you obtained the certification, how much will it cost you to keep it active?

-{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-img1.jpg" alt="Considering if obtaining a certification is worth your time and resources?" caption="photo by \@alinnnaaaa on Unsplash">}}
+{{< figure src="/article_images/top-cybersecurity-providers-recertification-cost-img1.jpg" alt="Do you have to be a member to maintain your cybersecurity certification?" caption="photo by \@alinnnaaaa on Unsplash">}}

 ## ISACA